How to Choose Health Insurance in 6 Steps

 Gold

-• Cheapest medical care and prescriptions
+• Gives you the cheapest medical care and prescriptions

 • Expensive monthly rates that are only worth it if you have chronic health conditions or need expensive medical treatment